right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 When you go out to bars, dinner, and such, you should dress well.
 While it can actually benefit you to wear old, faded (clean) clothes, you should use it in moderation.
 When going to the mall or something, it is a demonstration of disinterest and communicates you are not trying to impress anyone.
 This works in your favor provided the clothes, and you, are clean.

 A simple pair of modern slacks and a dress shirt with the top two buttons (no more) unbuttoned is acceptable.
 Don't wear anything with pleats.
 They are way out of style and the fashion police will shoot you on sight if they catch you.
-Just don't do it.
+Just don't do it.Get rid of:

----

-# CHASE HUGHES

-Get rid of:
 Pull-over strap shoes with the hook and loop stuff pleated pants and shorts
 The 1980s river sandals (wear some nice flip flops instead)